iredmail/docs/en_US/iredmail-easy/8-migrate.to.iredmail.easy.md

 Please follow our tutorial [Getting start with iRedMail Easy](./iredmail-easy.getting.start.html) to sign up, and add your mail server info, then perform the full deployment.

+## Post-deployment tasks

+### Remove duplicate cron jobs

+iRedMail Easy will add required cron jobs for `root` and `sogo` users, but it can not detect and remove old duplicate jobs, so you have to check cron jobs manually and remove duplicate old ones and keep the ones added by iRedMail Easy.